kostasthomson/cloud-lightning-simulator/README.md

 ##Deliverable

-The deliverable 7.1.1 of the CloudLightning Project can be found at the following url:
+The deliverables of the CloudLightning Project can be found at the following url:

      http://cloudlightning.eu/work-packages/public-deliverables/